open/close all folders

 - One of the novels, The Backup Spaceport, features new Stiletto-class Space Fighters powered by an antimatter reactor (all reactors before were fusion-based).
 The difference is that it does not use regular antimatter but the so-called "Vetletsky antiparticles", which only react with tritium.
 This ensures that, even if antimatter containment is lost during battle, the ship is not destroyed by matter/antimatter reaction.

-- In Alastair Reynolds' Revelation Space (and its universe), antimatter weapons are small, hard to get, and extremely destructive; one character has the bombs implanted in his eyes (the eyes are artificial) and can destroy the planet.
-Since Reynolds is an astronomer and writes fairly hard science fiction (except for the Cosmic Horror Story elements), this is all pretty well justified.
+- In Alastair Reynolds's Revelation Space (and its universe), antimatter weapons are small, hard to get, and extremely destructive; one character has one bomb implanted in his eyes (the eyes are artificial) and could destroy a kilometre long spacecraft with a thought.
+Small projectile weapons firing shielded antimatter fragments are also known, but seldom used outside of serious conflicts between very well equipped parties.

 - In Dragonriders of Pern, the ships that brought the original colonists to Pern had antimatter-fueled drives, and remained in orbit after being stripped of anything useful.
 This comes into play in All the Weyrs of Pern, when those same two-thousand year old engines are deliberately detonated in an attempt to alter the Red Star's orbit.